-French chocolate mousse with passion fruit, topped with a caramel nougatine for an easy make-ahead dinner party dessert.
+French chocolate mousse with passion fruit, topped with a nougatine for an easy make-ahead dinner party dessert.
 Made extra light with egg whites, no egg yolks and without cream.
-The extra nougatine can keep for more chocolate, caramel or vanilla desserts.
+The extra nutty caramel topping can keep for more chocolate, caramel or vanilla desserts.

 Fluffy French Chocolate Mousse with Passionfruit

-It happened last night.
+It happened that cold winter evening.
 Excitement set in as this French Chocolate Passion Mousse was a simple experiment that worked.

 It's based on this classic French dark chocolate mousse without cream.
 However - I didn't have enough egg whites and so experimented by adding - PASSION FRUIT juice.
 Then I experimented further and omitted egg yolks: so it just uses egg whites and passion fruit juice.
 So, it's extra light, fluffy and airy.